Michelangelo Pistoletto: Mirror Paintings

 Pistoletto's Mirror Paintings are artworks made of human size mirrors.
 Using these mirrors as basic material, he paints figures or prints photographic images on them.
-First Mirror Paintings were created in the early sixties.
+The first Mirror Paintings were created in the early sixties.
 The printed subjects show a broad spectrum of motives: for example self-portraits, pictures from gallery visitors or objects of daily life.

 Pistoletto intentionally uses the reflective properties of the steel to produce an interactive dialogue between the viewer and the image in front of them.
-From an interview in 1963 Pistoletto states the relationship between the viewer, the painting, and the virtual space as “the joining of couples of opposite polarity between the photographic image and what goes on in the virtual space generated by the reflecting surface…” A central role is given to the spectator.
+From an interview in 1963 Pistoletto states the relationship between the viewer, the painting, and the virtual space as "the joining of couples of opposite polarity between the photographic image and what goes on in the virtual space generated by the reflecting surface ..."
+A central role is given to the spectator.
 His mirrored picture seems to get in interaction with the printed motive.
 In some way the viewer becomes part of the artwork.
 This phenomenon is relevant especially in time of European Student activism.
 Every individual spectator becomes active while regarding the artwork.
-This central position of the visitor could motivate him to become active also in other parts of society, which matches the ideas of the Gesamtkunstwerk.
+This central position of the visitors could motivate them to become active also in other parts of society, which matches the ideas of the Gesamtkunstwerk.

-Pistoletto is quoted saying, “In my mirror-paintings the dynamic reflection does not create a place, because it only reflects a place which already exists- the static silhouette does no more than re-propose an already existing place.
-But I can create a place by bringing about a passage between the photograph and the mirror: this place is whole time.”
+Pistoletto is quoted saying, "In my mirror-paintings the dynamic reflection does not create a place, because it only reflects a place which already exists- the static silhouette does no more than re-propose an already existing place.
+But I can create a place by bringing about a passage between the photograph and the mirror: this place is whole time."

 The previous quote enlightens the reader on Pistoletto's attempt to, in 1964 at the Galleria Sperone, work on bringing the meaning of the mirror out into the inhabited space surrounding it.
-The simultaneous representation of traditional dimensions and of reality in motion reveal the new dimensions of the mirror-paintings.
+The simultaneous representation of traditional dimensions and of reality in motion reveals the new dimensions of the mirror-paintings.
 Sometimes the paintings on the mirrors are portraits of Pistoletto's friends, patrons and/or self-portraits: this is true for the artist's recent entirely mirrored-hall at the Ristorante del Cambio, Piazza Carignano, Turin.

+1980s–1990s

+Michelangelo Pistoletto's art was prominently featured in major international exhibitions, including Documenta 7 and 9 in Kassel (1982 and 1992), as well as the Venice Biennales of 1984, 1986, and 1993.

+2000s–2020s

+Pistoletto received the Leone d'Oro for lifetime achievement at the 2003 Venice Biennale.
+In 2007, he was awarded the prestigious Wolf Foundation Prize in Jerusalem, acknowledging his extensive contributions to the art world.
+In 2000, the Museu d'Art Contemporani de Barcelona held a retrospective of his work.
+In 2005, he exhibited alongside Agnès Varda and Éric Sandillon.

+In 2010, another major retrospective was slated at the Philadelphia Museum of Art.